System configuration¶

 fileNotGrowingTimeout

-A file is considered as not growing if it has not been changed during this period (seconds).
+¶ A file is considered as not growing if it has not been changed during this period (seconds).
+Can be overridden for a storage by setting the key-value metadata

 javascriptInterpreter